 HOT WEATHER: HOW TO STAY SAFE

-Extreme heat can be life-threatening, with heat exhaustion and heat stroke escalating quickly if not managed.
-The research talks about protecting yourself and spotting warning signs.
+Extreme heat can be life-threatening, as heat exhaustion and heat stroke can escalate quickly if not properly managed.
+The research discusses how to protect yourself and recognize the warning signs.

 How to Stay Safe in Extreme Heat